Let us see a step-by-step guide on how to pay income tax that is due.

 Our CAs can calculate your advance tax liability and help you with paying it online.

 Seeing a large tax outgo?
 Don’t worry, our CAs can help calculate your freelancing income and make sure your taxes are optimized.

 Due Dates of Payment of Advance Tax for FY 2016-17

 |On or before 15th June||Up to 15% tax|

 |On or before 15th September||Up to 45% of tax|

 |On or before 15th December||Up to 75% of tax|

 |On or before 15th March||Up to 100% of tax|

 Non-payment of advance tax can result in penal interest levy under section 234B and 234C.

 Your income tax return cannot be submitted to the Income Tax Department unless you have paid tax dues in full.
 Sometimes, you may see tax payable at the time of filing your return.
-This tax amount must be paid online, so that return is successfully e-filed afterward.
+This tax which is called Self Assessment Tax, must be paid online, so that return is successfully e-filed afterward.
 Usually, interest under section 234B and 234C will also have to be paid along with your tax due, if you are paying tax after 31st March.